-UNLV Jazz Studies students, under his direction, have earned several DownBeat Magazine Student Music Awards, have performed at the Monterey Jazz Festival and Midwest Clinic, and have garnered outstanding CD reviews from Jazz Times Magazine.
-Loeb is a recipient of the distinguished Nevada System of Higher Education Regents' Creative Activity Award.
-He holds a master of music degree in jazz and contemporary media from the Eastman School of Music and a bachelor of science in music education from West Chester University of Pennsylvania.
+Under his direction, UNLV Jazz Studies students earned prestigious DownBeat Magazine Student Music Awards, performed at the acclaimed Monterey Jazz Festival and Midwest Clinic and garnered outstanding CD reviews from JazzTimes Magazine.
+Loeb received the distinguished Nevada System of Higher Education Regents' Creative Activity Award and holds a master of music degree in jazz and contemporary media from the Eastman School of Music, and a bachelor of science in music education from West Chester University of Pennsylvania.